"Death as Your Advisor"

 Do the things you love.
 When opportunity knocks and you’re hesitant, thump yourself on the head while asking aloud, “What on earth am I waiting for?”
 Then push and keep on pushing against any fear or resistance until you break through it.

 When you have life you have everything.
 To live with death as your advisor is to live with great enthusiasm, and most importantly, to authentically connect with people that matter to you.
 Don’t miss your chance!
 It will feel so good when you do and feel so bad when you don’t.
 Circumstances may never again be as favorable or even possible, and life’s too short to live in regret mode.
 At the risk of belaboring my point, don’t squander your life by living timidly.
-While it is indeed a risky thing to live deliberately, it’s riskier still to live indecisively.
+While it is indeed a risky thing to live deliberately, to live indecisively is riskier still.

 Make time on this remembrance holiday as well as throughout the year to show respect for your loved ones who walk no longer upon this earth by fondly recalling and praying for them.
 Take comfort in keeping their cherished memory alive that your love for them will live on always—love truly is eternal.